ZoeyHashemi/mtm6302-capstone-ZoeyHashemi/README.md

 By meticulously crafting each of these elements, I aim to create a homepage that seamlessly combines functionality with visual appeal, thereby simplifying user interactions with my Astronomy Picture of the Day web application.

+# Name: Zoey Hashemi
+# Student number: 041076728
+#  Project name: Capstone Project - Part 3

+In this part I focus on create basic html with Bootstrap and style it  as I designed in Part 2, by css and use some Js animated libraries like  , smooth scrolling, and integrating a date picker for user interaction.

+# Dynamic Navigation Bar:

+I made a responsive navigation bar  which is dynamically created and inserted into the designated placeholder element using JavaScript.
+The navigation bar includes links to different pages of the website.
+Also  I make it sticky when the user scrolls down the page, enhancing the user experience.
+# Date Picker:

+I've tried to use  date picker that is implemented using jQuery UI, allowing users to select a date interactively, but I have some problem and I can't resolved it so far.

+I attempted to use the jQuery UI datepicker, but there might be conflicts or issues with its initialization. jQuery jQuery UI
+Pikaday
+Moment.js
+Bootstrap
+Font awesome